neuronflicker/CTF/UCF/Pwn_bof3/README.md

 ![Lose function location](lose_function.png)

-And if we continue the program, our A characters appear right up to our function pointer:
+And if we continue the program, our `A` characters appear right up to our function pointer:

 ![Stack showing As](stack3.png)

 > **Note:** the function pointer address is changed slightly as the `NULL` terminator from the string has leaked into the address.

 So if we follow our A characters with the address of the `win()` function, we should get our flag.
-So let's look at the `win()` function:
+Let's look at the `win()` function:

 ![Win function location](win_function.png)